aslan-asilon31/sorbeto_laravel8/README.md

-# Welcome to the Sorbeto ice cream project!
+Welcome to the <h3><b>Sorbeto</b><h3> ice cream project!
 This repository contains all the code and documentation for our delicious sorbet flavors.

 ### long ScreenShoot
 ![long-ss](https://user-images.githubusercontent.com/116990574/205667774-ab6dcfa9-cd31-4b90-99f2-151a1ffd21ea.png)